-This article, written be me and Aris Komporozos-Athanasiou, will appear in the journal Cultural Politics later in 2021.
+This article, written be me and Aris Komporozos-Athanasiou, has appeared in the 18th volume of the journal Cultural Politics.

-Financialization, the economic, political, social and cultural impact of the rise in power and influence of the financial sector, is transforming social institutions and social subjects, including the university.
-We explore overlooked links between the financialization of public post-secondary education on both sides of the North Atlantic and the ongoing “anxiety epidemic” among students (and, indeed, staff).
-We argue that the “anxious university” represents a unique space to study financialization.
-By unravelling the complex, sociological dimensions of the anxiety epidemic, we offer a vantage on the emergence of new forms and platforms of struggle within, against and beyond financialization.
+Financialization is transforming social subjects and institutions, including the university.
+This article explores overlooked links between the financialization of public postsecondary education on both sides of the North Atlantic and the ongoing “anxiety epidemic” among students (and, indeed, staff).
+The article argues that the “anxious university” represents a unique space to study the economic, political, social, and cultural impact of the rise in power and influence of the financial sector.
+By unraveling the complex sociological dimensions of the anxiety epidemic, we offer a vantage on the emergence of new forms and platforms of struggle within, against, and beyond financialization.

 An earlier, more public-facing exploration of these themes can be found in an article we wrote for ROAR Magazine in 2019 “From anxiety to revolt?
 Against the financialized university.”

 The questions that animate this article are also explored in the first season (2020) of our podcast The Order of Unmanageable Risks.

 An ‘anxiety epidemic’ in the financialized university: critical questions and unexpected resistance

 Max Haiven and Aris Komporozos-Athanasiou